rage/programming-23/data/part-11/1-list-comprehensions.md

 Please also write a method named `number_of_hits(numbers: list)` which takes a list of integers as its argument.
 The method returns the number of correct entries in the parameter list.

-The method should use a list comprehension technique to achieve this.
+The method should use a list comprehension to achieve this.
 The maximum length of the function is two lines of code, including the header line beginning with the `def` keyword.

-An example of how the class is used:
+An example of how the class and function are used:

 ```python
 week5 = LotteryNumbers(5, [1,2,3,4,5,6,7])